Skip to Content

 Set metadata

-This replaces any existing metadata for the room.
+This completely replaces any existing metadata for the room.

 Get metadata